sumtype crate

 // Use sumtype with your custom trait

-See the #[sumtrait] documentation for more details on sumtrait-safety requirements and advanced usage patterns for creating custom sumtype-compatible traits.
+See the #[sumtrait] documentation for the full sumtrait-safety requirements and more advanced patterns for building custom sumtype-compatible traits.